Donkeys on Salt Cay

 New Year's Eve fireworks over Grace Bay Beach.

-There is no sales tax, VAT, or GST in the Turks and Caicos, but most tourism-oriented businesses, including all accommodations, charge a 12% Hotel and Tourism Tax.
+There is no general sales tax, VAT, or GST in the Turks and Caicos, but most tourism-oriented businesses (including all accommodations) charge a 12% Hotel and Tourism Tax.

-In addition, some accommodations also add a 5% Facility Fee, which is just another charge that businesses may keep, but isn’t taxed by the Government.
+Some accommodations also add a 5% Facility Fee to bills, which is just another charge that businesses may keep but that isn’t taxed by the Government.

 Other Taxes